SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

     target-path: app/

 ```
+9. Update the `incident-management-app-deployer` module:

+   1. Under the **resources** section, locate `incident-management-html5-repo-host` and delete `HTML5Runtime_enabled: true` from its `parameters` block.

-9. Update the `parameters` field of `incident-management-app-deployer` with the following value:
+   2. Update the `parameters` field with the following value:
 ```yaml
     parameters:
       config: